 How do I clean the oven naturally?
-Find 5 ways to clean an oven with or without baking soda and 1 recipe using baking soda.
+Find 4 ways to clean an oven without baking soda and 1 recipe using baking soda.

 Most of us don’t enjoy cleaning the oven, but since it must be done, I have been looking for natural ways to clean it.

 If your oven smells strong or smolders when you cook something, these are signs that the food buildup in your oven is keeping it from properly doing its job.

 Also, any noticeable food or grime in the oven should be cleaned out as soon as possible to keep it running efficiently.